MicrosoftDocs/connected-spaces/articles/admin-request-ase.md

      ![Get gateway command and Azure Stack Edge procurement form](media/get-gateway.PNG "Get gateway command and Azure Stack Edge procurement form")

    The Connected Store team will contact you when the request is received.
+After you receive your Azure Stack Edge device, you can [Prepare your network and install it](ase-install.md).

 ## Next step